pgilad/jade-globals/README.md

 # jade-globals

-> Map what globals your jade files require
+> Detect which globals are needed for your jade templates

 ## Install